Capital Index vs ThinkMarkets, for 2026

 | Awards | At the time of writing this Capital Index review, and despite Capital Index’s impressive offering, the company has surprisingly not garnered any awards to date. |

-ThinkMarkets have won a lot of industry awards over the years they have been running as an online trading platform.
-We detail the most notable awards for ThinkMarkets below.
+ThinkMarkets have won several industry awards over the years they have been running as an online trading platform.
+We detail the most notable awards for ThinkMarkets here.

 |